 Why Dark Social Matters

-You might have noticed that I used to word ‘referred’ a bunch of times in the previous section.
+You might have noticed that I used the word ‘referred’ a bunch of times in the previous section.

 Dark social is web traffic that we can’t attribute to a clear source.
 Like Google search results or a social network for example.
 This matters because current traffic is the first bit of information when we want to optimize your marketing funnel.

-When we don’t know where traffic is coming from or can’t measure it accurately we won’t know which channels are the best lead generators for your funnel.
-Exact data about your traffic sources is a key part of growth hacking.
+When we don’t know where traffic is coming from or can’t measure it accurately, we won’t know which channels are the best lead generators for your funnel.
+Exact data about your traffic sources are a key part of growth hacking.

 Dark social is the most common way people share content online.
 It’s also the least talked about social media channel on the internet.